Today we left Swamp Stop and headed to Namibia! We were facing a 5-hour drive over a variety of road surfaces.

-We are travelling in a 16 seater plus driver van that is not particularly comfortable or with great windows for viewing.
-We have taken turns in the back seat which is a little more cramped and less visibility.
-On this day Sandi and I took two of the four back seats.
+We are travelling in a 16-seater plus driver van that is not particularly comfortable or with great windows for viewing.
+We have taken turns in the back seat, which is a little more cramped andhas less visibility.
+On this day, Sandi and I took two of the four back seats.

-The walk from the Botswana border to the Namibia was only about 500 metres and on the way we did need to wait for a troop of Baboon to cross the road.
+The walk from the Botswana border to Namibia was only about 500 metres, and on the way, we did need to wait for a troop of baboons to cross the road.
 We were quite cautious.

-The customs officer had done everything and stamped all of the passport stamps.
-Then tersely said “you must leave, you can’t come into the country, go!”
+The customs officer had done everything and stamped all of the passport.
+Then tersely said, “You must leave, you can’t come into the country, go!”

-Richard told us that a couple of months ago he had to leave two people behind to be picked up by his company and delivered to him a few days later when the customs was back online.
-Disaster avoided we headed on into Namibia.
+Richard told us that a couple of months ago, he had to leave two people behind to be picked up by his company and delivered to him a few days later when the customs were back online.
+Disaster avoided, we headed on into Namibia.

 Along the way we were regularly delayed by goats or cattle meandering across the road.
 At one stage we stopped for elephants!